aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingps/_index.md

 ## Prerequisites

 - Basic knowledge of C# programming.
-- Aspose.Page for .NET library installed – you can download it [here](https://releases.aspose.com/page/net/).
+- Aspose.Page for .NET library installed – you can download the **Aspose.Page for .NET library** [here](https://releases.aspose.com/page/net/).
 - Visual Studio or any preferred .NET IDE.

 ## Import Namespaces